-- 1. Official transcripts from each post-secondary institution attended. - 2.
-Official GMAT scores sent directly from the Graduate Management Admissions Council (GMAC) to the College of Graduate Studies.
+- Official transcripts from each post-secondary institution attended. - Official GMAT scores sent directly from the Graduate Management Admissions Council (GMAC) to the 2.
+College of Graduate Studies.
 GMAT scores must be no more than five years old. - 3.
-Three letters of reference from individuals who know the applicant in a professional capacity. - 4.
-The statement of purpose as required on the application for admission. - 5.
-In the case of students whose native language is not English, a score of at least 550 (paper based), 213 (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL) or a score of 6.5 on the International English Language Testing System (IELTS) test is mandatory.
+Three letters of reference from individuals who know the applicant in a professional capacity. - The statement of purpose as required on the application for admission.

+In the case of students whose native language is not English, a score of at least 550 (paper based), 213 (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL).